salesking/sepa_king/README.markdown

 booking.text = "Thanks for your purchase"

 # add booking
-dta.add( booking )
+sepa.add( booking )
 # end loop

-# create datausstring and do with it whatever fits your workflow
+# create XML string and do with it whatever fits your workflow
-my_str = dta.create
+xml_string = sepa.generate_xml
 ```

 also make sure to read the code and the specs